 Tuition fees can rise each year in response to market conditions.

-Please note that the Condé Nast College is not currently eligible for students to receive loans from Student Finance whilst studying here.
+Please note that the Condé Nast College of Fashion & Design is not currently eligible for students to receive loans from Student Finance while they are studying here.

 The College offers a limited number of means-tested bursaries for this course, which cover the full fee.
-These are available to lower income households only.
+These are available to lower-income households only.
 For information on our bursaries, please visit our fees and funding page.

-Additional Course Costs:
+Additional Course Costs

-For more information on the costs of living in London – including accommodation – please see our Accommodation and Living Costs page.
+For more information on the costs of living in London – including accommodation advice – please see our Accommodation and Living Costs page.

-“We look forward to welcoming the very brightest and most able of the College’s students onto our highly coveted work experience programmes.” – Hazel McIntyre, Personnel Director at Condé Nast
+“We look forward to welcoming the very brightest and most able of the College’s students onto our highly coveted work experience programmes.”

 - Condé Nast International